Digital-Thought/dtPyAppFramework/docs/Application_Directories.md

 # Application Directories

-The `dtPyAppFramework` automatically prepares a set of application directories or paths upon initialization.
-These directories serve different purposes and are designed to enhance the organization and functionality of the application.
+The `dtPyAppFramework` automatically prepares a set of application directories or paths upon initialisation.
+These directories serve different purposes and are designed to enhance the organisation and functionality of the application.

 ## User Data Root Path